-Chord symbols in tonal music often way over-specify notes because many of their notes are provided by context (mode scale, melody line, neighboring chords).
+Chord symbols in tonal music way over-specify notes because many of their notes are provided by context (mode scale, melody line, neighboring chords).
 A chord root is no more than a reference for an accurate specification of set of notes.
+The choices for them seen in fake books sometimes seem arbitrary.
 Inversions are often notated as radically different chords on different roots.
 Many different roots may provide chord symbols that do the job, perhaps with the addition of suffixes indicating extended or altered notes (often this is like "banging square pegs into round holes" - the result is messy).
 The mutual substitutability of many scale fifos offers many mutually consonant or harmonically equivalent chords.

-Tritones are the only fixed elements provided by chord symbols (same size in either inversion, not substitutable in the ordinary sense of mutual consonance or harmonic equivalence), and so can be relied upon to provide a fixed element of any chord containing them.
+Tritones are the only fixed elements provided by chord symbols (same size in either inversion, not substitutable in the ordinary sense of mutual consonance or harmonic equivalence), and so can be relied upon to provide an essential element of any chord containing them.
 They identify parallel modes from which building blocks may be chosen to form shapes that provide suitable voicings of, or substitutes for, written chords.
 Knowing the scales makes it easy to fill in core fifos that morph to or from tritones, and to add enrichment fifos determined by bass or treble lines below or above the core.